sergeych/universa/README.md

 This is an under-construction official gem from [Universa][universa] to facilitate access to the Java library using Universa's UMI protocol.

+## News
+- ruby sugar for Universa native classes: Role, Adapter, Contract, Binder, HashId.
+- Contract creation, revocation, changing owner in ruby way
+- Network operation for white keys/private networks: parallel state check, contract recistration.

+This gem is already used in new Universa projects and is being actively tested.

 ## Installation

 ### Prerequisites